ryanr08/DeepThought/README.md

 ### Run cryptoBot.py

 ```
-nohup python3 cryptobot.py &
+nohup python3 cryptobot.py <ticker> &
 ```

-You can change the balance value and the ticker name in the code and watch as u make fake money!
+You can change the balance value and the algorithm in the code and watch as you make fake money!

 ### Backtesting

 Run backtest.py:
 ```
-python3 backtest.py
+python3 backtest.py <ticker>
 ```

-You can configure the ticker and algorithm to test any algorithm on any ticker's historical data!
+You can configure the algorithm in the code and test it on any ticker's historical data!

 ## Contributing